BestPucharapol/PlayHouse-Game/README.md

 2. Inspect the `SerialController` GameObject in `Hierarchy` and configure the values under `Serial Controller (Script)`.
 3. Connect the Arduino board the your PC.

+## About Arduino boards

+There are [2 types of Arduino board](https://youtu.be/874COriDXcM?si=JfXqSHITAwyQpiT1): genuine and clone.
+Genuine boards come directly from Arduino's own manufacturing and are more expensive.
+Clone boards are manufactured by third-party sources, are much cheaper, and are widely available.
+Both types have the same functionalities and are interchangeable with each other since the schematics are open-source.

+Clone boards use [different USB to serial chip](https://cdn.sparkfun.com/datasheets/Dev/Arduino/Other/CH340DS1.PDF) which requires different driver to function.
+For more info on how to setup your Arduino board, please check out these links:

+- For clone board, see [How to Install CH340 Drivers](https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/all)
+- For genuine board, see [Getting Started with Arduino UNO](https://www.arduino.cc/en/Guide/ArduinoUno)

 ## Troubleshooting

 - If Unity fails to connect to Arduino board, please check that there is no other process accessing the serial communication port of Arduino, e.g., the `Serial Monitor` of Arduino IDE.